ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Further Ablations

-\textbf{Two Factors of BDO.} We wish to clarify that our BDO paradigm is comprised of two distinct and essential mechanisms.
-The first is the addition of a linear head to each block, which generates an explicit sub-forecast from the intermediate representation.
-The second is the recursive concatenation of this sub-forecast with the input for the subsequent stage, which encourages the network to implicitly learn a post-combination function as motivated by MNFP.
-To disentangle their respective contributions, we conduct an ablation study on these two factors.
+We posit that our BDO paradigm derives its efficacy from two distinct and essential mechanisms: (1) block-wise Supervision, which generates explicit sub-forecasts from intermediate representations at each stage; and (2) Recursive Concatenation, which feeds these sub-forecasts back into the input of the subsequent stage, encouraging the network to \textbf{implicitly learn a combination functional}.
+To disentangle their respective contributions across diverse forecasting tasks, we conduct ablation studies on these two factors.

-The results on the Electricity, ETTh1, and ETTm1 datasets, shown in Table \ref{tab:bdo_factors}, indicate that the two components are synergistic; removing either one leads to a notable degradation in performance.
-Overall, we find that the hierarchical supervision from the sub-forecasts plays a more significant role.
-This is expected, as it not only allows for repeated reuse of label information but also enforces a causal and homogeneous structure on the predictive representations across layers, an effect we visualize in Figure \ref{fig:visual_representations}.
-However, a few anomalous results suggest that other unresolved factors, such as the quality of the ground truth labels, may also influence performance in certain cases.
+\textbf{Multivariate Long-Term Forecasting:} Table \ref{tab:bdo_factors} presents the ablation results on the Electricity, ETTh1, and ETTm1 datasets.
+The results indicate that the two components are synergistic; removing either leads to a notable degradation in performance.
+Overall, we observe that hierarchical supervision plays the dominant role in this setting.
+This is expected, as it not only facilitates the repeated reuse of label information but also enforces a causal and homogeneous structure on the predictive representations across layers—an effect visualized in Figure \ref{fig:visual_representations}.